skagankose/ada_fall_2017/index.md

 There is not much to interpret about this table (since we are already analyzing related companies and countries in other parts of the study).
 However, here is some information about top AI patent holders which confirms that we are on the right track.

-**[Philip Yu](https://en.wikipedia.org/wiki/Philip_S._Yu)** is an American computer scientist and Professor in Information Technology at the University of Illinois at Chicago, known for his work in the field of data mining.
+**[Philip Yu](https://en.wikipedia.org/wiki/Philip_S._Yu)** is an American computer scientist and Professor in Information Technology at the University of Illinois at Chicago, known for his work in the field of data mining[6].

-**[Dharmendra Modha](https://en.wikipedia.org/wiki/Dharmendra_Modha3)** is an Indian American manager and lead researcher of the Cognitive Computing group at IBM Almaden Research Center.
-He is known for his pioneering works in Artificial Intelligence and Mind Simulation.
+**[Dharmendra Modha](https://en.wikipedia.org/wiki/Dharmendra_Modha)** is an Indian American manager and lead researcher of the Cognitive Computing group at IBM Almaden Research Center.
+He is known for his pioneering works in Artificial Intelligence and Mind Simulation[7].

 Now, we move into company-wise analysis of AI related patents.